InventiDevelopment/Elmdroid/README.md

 }
 ```

-`call()` function is optional part of component that you need to define if you want to return any `Cmd` from
+`call()` function specifies how to handle every `Cmd` that drops out of the `update()` function.
-the `update()` function.
 Our `loginTask` returns `LoginSuccess` and this message is run through the `update()`
 function again to finally display some logged in state.

 #### Subscriptions

 You can define two types of subscriptions
 1. `StatelessSub` - Simply starts during `ComponentRuntime` creation and ends when `ComponentRuntime` is cleared.
-it is not effected by any state changes.
+It is not effected by any state changes.
-2. `StatefulSub` - It has the same lifetime but it's is given the opportunity to change anytime state is changed.
+2. `StatefulSub` - It has the same lifetime but it's given the opportunity to change anytime the state is changed.
-It can even define it's own filter policy, so it can be interested only in some particular changes in state.
+It can even define it's own filter policy, so it can be interested only in some particular state changes.

 Example of Stateless subscription could be this LoginSubscription that notifies update function with a new
 message anytime logged user changed.
 It takes the information about the logged user from the repository not